Public Health mobile units providing additional COVID-19 testing in Central Zone

 Please complete the Report and Support screening form if you are booking a PCR test or have a positive rapid test - https://www.nshealth.ca/reportandsupport.
 You can also complete the form by calling 1-833-797-7772.

-The Public Health Mobile Unit has added the following location this week:
+The Public Health mobile unit has added the following clinic this week:

-• Testing is free and available to all those who meet eligibility requirements.
+• Testing is free and available to all who meet eligibility requirements.

 • Please bring your health card, if you have one.

-• When picking up test kits for someone else, including children, the appointment must be in their name, and their physical health card must be presented at pick-up.
+• When picking up test kits for someone else by appointment, including children, please ensure the appointment is made in their name, and you have their physical health card to present at pick-up.

 • You may have to wait in line outside; please dress accordingly.